 Capital gains arising on the transfer of shares of an Indian company are taxable as per the Income-tax Act 1961 and Article 13(5) of the India Ireland Double Tax Avoidance Agreement.
-The Directors may determine to require an prospective shareholder to pay to a Sub-Fund any Duties and Charges (D&C) in addition to the subscription or redemption amount on that Dealing Day in order to cover dealing costs such as bid-offer spreads and/or tax provisions for unrealised gains and to preserve the value of the underlying assets of the Sub-Fund for existing Shareholders.
+The Directors may determine to require a prospective shareholder to pay to a Sub-Fund any Duties and Charges ("D&C") in addition to the subscription or redemption amount on that Dealing Day in order to cover dealing costs such as bid-offer spreads and/or tax provisions for unrealised gains and to preserve the value of the underlying assets of the Sub-Fund for existing Shareholders.

-The capital gain tax (CGT) for the financial year ended 30 June 2021 amounted to USD 18,525 (30 June 2020: USD Nil).
+The Capital Gains Tax ("CGT") charge for the financial year ended 30 June 2022 amounted to USD 161 (30 June 2021: USD 18,525).